MicrosoftDocs/dynamics365smb-docs/business-central/across-faq.md

 When you are ready to buy [!INCLUDE [prodshort](includes/prodshort.md)], you can find a [!INCLUDE [prodshort](includes/prodshort.md)] partner on the [I'm looking for a solution provider](https://go.microsoft.com/fwlink/?linkid=2038145) page.

+[!INCLUDE [prodshort](includes/prodshort.md)] is sold and implemented through a global network of Dynamics 365 partners with industry expertise.
+Contact a partner for a detailed assessment, consulting services, and additional pricing.
+For more information, see the **Pricing** section on the [Dynamics 365 Business Central page on microsoft.com](https://dynamics.microsoft.com/business-central/overview/).

 ## Where do I go if I have questions?
 If you have questions about [!INCLUDE[d365fin](includes/d365fin_md.md)] that you can't find an answer for in this documentation, you can ask the Business Central community.
 For more information, see [Dynamics 365 Business Central community](https://community.dynamics.com/business).

 From the community home page, you can also find links to our blogs where you can also find tips and tricks.
-For more information, see [Dynamics 365 Business Central Blog](https://community.dynamics.com/business/b/financials) and [Dynamics 365 Business Central Support Blog](https://community.dynamics.com/business/b/dynamics365financialssupport).
+For more information, see [Microsoft Dynamics 365 Business Central on the Dynamics 365 blog](https://cloudblogs.microsoft.com/dynamics365/it/product/business-central/) and the older [Dynamics 365 Business Central Blog](https://community.dynamics.com/business/b/financials).

 Finally, you can contact your [!INCLUDE[d365fin](includes/d365fin_md.md)] reselling partner.
 For more information, see the [How do I get technical support?](across-faq.md#how-do-i-get-technical-support-for-) section.